 - Airport taxes and landing fees.

 Private pilots can fly passengers for charity.
-All you must think of as a private pilot is to build flying hours and not earn money.
+All you must think of as a private pilot is building flying hours and not earning money.

 RELATED: What can you do with a PPL?

 What are the aircraft restrictions for a private pilot licensee?

 You can only fly an airplane with 200 horsepower engines or below with a private pilot license.